 Because of their community involvement and volunteerism, Greg and Leone were recognized in 2005 with the Saskatchewan Centennial Medal.
 Greg was recognized again in 2012 with the Hal Rogers Fellow Award, the highest honour presented by the Kinsmen of Canada.

-Greg has served as the Legislative Secretary to the Minister of Social Services (Community-Based Organizations initiative), Legislative Secretary to the Minister of Environment (Recycling), and Legislative Secretary to the Premier (Vulnerable Youth).
-Greg has also served as Deputy Government Whip, Government Whip, and as a member of the Standing Committee on Human Services.
-Greg served as Minister of Rural and Remote Health from September 2014 to August 2019.
-Greg currently serves as Minister of Highways and Infrastructure and Minister responsible for the Saskatchewan Water Security Agency.
+Greg has also served as the Legislative Secretary to the Minister of Social Services (Community-Based Organizations initiative), Legislative Secretary to the Minister of Environment (Recycling), and Legislative Secretary to the Premier (Vulnerable Youth).
+He has served as Deputy Government Whip, Government Whip, and as a member of the Standing Committee on Human Services.